HL7/daf-research/pages/_includes/daf-research-guidance.md

-## C3: Composing a Query and submitting it to multiple Data Marts
+### Capability C3: Composing a Query and submitting it to multiple Data Marts

 Capability C3 implementation involves two steps